Elon Musk is the world’s richest person, with a net worth that vastly outguns those of billionaires like Jeff Bezos and Bill Gates.

 It continues: “Having mounted a public spectacle to put Twitter in play, and having proposed and then signed a seller-friendly merger agreement, Musk apparently believes that he — unlike every other party subject to Delaware contract law — is free to change his mind, trash the company, disrupt its operations, destroy stockholder value, and walk away.”

-What memes did Elon Musk respond to Twitter with?
+Why did Elon Musk return to the Twitter deal?